Answers to common privacy questions

-- We may also collect additional information so that we can serve you better, according to your needs and preferences, including details of the products and services you receive from us, such as your wireless device rate plan; Optik TV channel subscriptions or high-speed Internet rate plan.
+- We may also collect additional information to better meet your preferences, including details of the products and services you receive from us, such as your wireless device rate plan, or high-speed Internet rate plan.

-- We have an automated system that analyzes your Optik TV viewing preferences in order to suggest shows or channels you may be interested in; for example, through the on-screen suggestions in our Optik On Demand service or directly from a customer service representative.
+- We have an automated system that analyzes your Optik TV viewing preferences in order to suggest shows or channels you may be interested in; for example, you may see on-screen suggestions in our Optik On Demand service, or may receive them directly from a customer service representative.

 To develop, enhance, market or provide products and services.

-- We may examine your wireless calling patterns in order to recommend a new monthly plan that saves you money.
+- We may examine your wireless usage patterns in order to recommend a new monthly plan that saves you money.

-- We may note that you have a phone and internet and offer you a discount if you bundle with TV and/or wireless service.
+- We may note that you have a home phone and Internet services, and offer you a discount if you bundle them with a TV and/or a wireless service.

 To manage and develop our business and operations.

-- We may collect personal information to help us manage our day-to-day operations efficiently, and to manage our infrastructure, including securing it and planning for future growth.
+- We may collect personal information to help us manage our day-to-day operations, and to manage our infrastructure, including securing it and planning for future growth.

 - We analyze how many customers use our wireless sites at what times of the day to help us plan new infrastructure.
 We also look at records associated with text and multimedia messages - which includes the date and time of sent and received messages, but not the content itself, as well as the associated phone numbers and cell towers.

-- We analyze records associated with calls made on our cellular network including location data (i.e., locations of the cell towers that handled the communications) and at what times of day to help us plan for future infrastructure investment.
+- We similarly analyze records associated with calls made on our cellular network, including location data (i.e., locations of the cell towers that handled the communications).
+This also helps us plan for future infrastructure investment.

 To meet legal and regulatory requirements.